shishir-kurhade/sentinel-oss-mcp/README.md

     H -- Allow --> G
 ```

-1.  **Semantic Cache**: Known attacks are blocked instantly at zero cost.
+1.  **Semantic Cache**: Known attacks are blocked instantly at zero cost using a local **LanceDB** vector database.
+This allows for "Near-Match" detection, catching variations of previously blocked prompts.
-    > [!NOTE]
-    > The current implementation uses a hardcoded dictionary for demonstration.
-This layer can be replaced with a local vector database (e.g., ChromaDB or LanceDB) for greater scale.
 2.  **Tiny Guard**: A lightweight model (Gemini Flash Lite) audits the prompt against specific industry rules (like Banking or Healthcare).
 3.  **Expert Audit**: Suspicious prompts are escalated to an advanced audit that analyzes for complex jailbreaks, roleplay, and camouflage.